LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/11_input_management/index.md

 > [!TIP]
 > Use continuous state checks (`IsKeyDown`/`IsKeyUp`) for actions that should repeat while a key is held, like movement.
 Use single-frame checks (`WasKeyJustPressed`/`WasKeyJustReleased`) for actions that should happen once per key press, like jumping or shooting.

-That's it for the `KeyboardInfo` class, let's move on to mouse input next.
+That's it for the `KeyboardInfo` class, now we can move on to mouse input next.

 ## MouseButton Enum